ansible-community/community-website/posts/2023/06/29/how-to-use-the-new-constructed-inventory-feature-in-aap-2.4.md

 ![constructed groups details](/images/posts/how-to-use-the-new-constructed-inventory-feature-in-aap-2.4/inventory-group--combine-details.webp)

 This will run a similar template of and save it to a variable named “effective_account_alias”.
-By making *limit* blank, we will be sure to get all hosts from the input inventories.
+By making **limit** blank, we will be sure to get all hosts from the input inventories.
 This would allow us to inspect fine-grained details of the inclusion criteria on individual hosts, shown below for host3.

 ![host3 host details](/images/posts/how-to-use-the-new-constructed-inventory-feature-in-aap-2.4/host3-host-details.webp)

 Here, we see the **hostvar**“ effective_account_alias” evaluated value is “sustaining” and not “product_dev”.

 The constructed inventory plugin has a number of other options which can be very useful and powerful.
-Refer to the plugin documentation at https://docs.ansible.com/ansible/latest/collections/ansible/builtin/constructed_inventory.html for further details.
+Refer to the [plugin documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/constructed_inventory.html) for further details.

 A few other examples can also be found in the user guide at https://docs.ansible.com/automation-controller/4.4/html/userguide/inventories.html#ug-inventories-constructed